Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 More or less, an interferon-I secretion protects your CD8+ T cells from NK cells.

 They don’t attack each other directly, so much as their cytokines can be cytotoxic to each other.
-After all the whole point of this process is to destroy infected cells, so this stops it from destroying non-infected cells too.
+After all, the whole point of this process is to destroy infected cells, so this stops it from destroying non-infected cells, too.

-Though, if a pathogen gains control of that cell, then it can use that process to hurt us.
+However, if a pathogen gains control of that cell, then it can use that process to hurt us.

 And I feel like we already covered why focusing on CD4+ is better than CD8+…

-We’ll get into that more in later parts… if you listen to my VRPBAC comment it’ll make sense.
+We’ll get into that more in later parts.
+If you listen to my VRPBAC comment, it’ll make sense.

 For now, it’s important to remember this whole process uses your lymph nodes…

-This is also likely why some AE can be swollen lymph nodes, which happened to me on my third shot… but traditionally, AE does go up for your third shot in most cases.
+This is also likely why some AE can be swollen lymph nodes, which happened to me on my third shot, but traditionally, AE does go up for your third shot in most cases.

-So, word to the wise, stay hydrated whenever getting vaccinated to help avoid this.
+So, word to the wise: stay hydrated whenever getting vaccinated to help avoid this.

 This is happening because Matrix-M creates such a strong modulating response.